 Report your concerns

 Anyone who has suffered as a result of either a dog attack, or been frightened that they might be attacked by a loose dog, should report it to us.
-You can either complete our online form or download the form (Word) and post it to us.
+You can complete our online form.
 This will help us to compile the statistics that we hope will help us to make a difference.

 It’s worth remembering that all dogs should be under control and supervision when in a public place, whether on the road or off, and the fact that a dog is wearing a muzzle is no deterrent – the chased animals do not know that the dog cannot bite them and will still run with fear.
 We have received many distressing reports of horrendous injuries caused as a result of this type of attack.

 Help us to help you.